Programs for Emerging and Established Writers

 Want to develop better writing skills?
 How to write with confidence?

-The Saskatchewan Writers’ Guild, partnering with the Saskatoon Public Library, hosts two Creative Writing workshops for both beginner or experienced writers.
+The Saskatchewan Writers’ Guild, partnering with the Saskatoon Public Library, hosts two Creative Writing workshops for both beginner and experienced writers.
 These workshops are held in the fall and in the spring.
 We invite different Indigenous writers, with different genres, to present an interactive, professional development writing workshop.

 Throughout the year, Indigenous writers work with the SWG as workshop facilitators and instructors, festival and conference presenters, and readers.
 Watch our website for these exciting opportunities!